-Name Description Context ID The request context ID, which can be any of the following: : This denominates the NULL context. \$ : This denominates an arbitrary context that is chosen by the device. : This denominates all contexts. <auto> : This denominates the context associated with the current user.</auto> Note: Numerical values and expressions (enclosed in []) are allowed.
+Name Description Context ID The request context ID, which can be any of the following: - : This denominates the NULL context. - \$: This denominates an arbitrary context that is chosen by the device. - : This denominates all contexts. - <auto>: This denominates the context associated with the current user.</auto> Note: Numerical values and expressions (enclosed in []) are allowed.
 Expect ContextRequest If enabled, a user-configurable context request is expected.
 To edit the request, select this option and click Edit .

 Name Description Expect ContextAtribAuditRequest If enabled, a user-configurable context attributes audit request is expected.
-To edit the request, select this option and click Edit.
-For each expected command request, a property page named Add Request#n appears and permits you to configure the following command parameters: The command termination ID, which can be any of the following: ROOT : This denominates the ROOT termination. \$ : This denominates a termination that is chosen by the device. : This denominates all terminations. <auto-physical> : This denominates the current physical termination of the context associated with the current user.</auto-physical> <auto-rtp1> : This denominates the second RTP termination of the context associated with the current user.</auto-rtp1> <auto-rtp2> : This denominates the second RTP termination of the context associated with the current user.</auto-rtp2> <auto-rtp2> : This denominates the second RTP termination of the context associated, the termination ID value is ignored.</auto-rtp2> The following command options: Optional: If selected, the command's optional flag is set.
+To edit the request, select this option and click Edit .
+For each expected command request, a property page named Add Request#n appears and permits you to configure the following command parameters: The command termination ID, which can be any of the following: ROOT: This denominates the ROOT termination.
+S: This denominates a termination that is chosen by the device. : This denominates all terminations.
+AUTO-PHYSICAL>: This denominates the current physical termination of the context associated with the current user.
+AUTO-RTP1>: This denominates the first RTP termination of the context associated with the current user.
+AUTO-RTP2>: This denominates the second RTP termination of the context associated with the current user.
+ANY>: When selected, the termination ID value is ignored.
+The following command options: Optional: If selected, the command's optional flag is set.
 Wildcard Return: If selected, the command's wildcard flag is set.
 A command-specific list of descriptors (only the descriptors that can be contained in the current command) that are sent in the current command request.
 When a descriptor is selected, the pane below displays an editable tree representation of the descriptor.
 See Appendix C for more information on editing message descriptors.
-Click Add to add a new Add command and a corresponding property page as a separate tab (named Add Request#n). × Click Delete to delete the current Add command property page.
-You cannot delete if there is only one property page. a Click Preview to view a window that shows the current transaction request code.
+Click Add to add a new Add command and a corresponding property · page as a separate tab (named Add Request#n). × Click Delete to delete the current Add command property page.
+You cannot delete if there is only one property page. () Click Preview to view a window that shows the current transaction request code.
 The following options are available: Encode Type: Specifies the display mode as Normal, Compact, or Pretty.
 Version: Displays the selected protocol request version.

-Name Description ( Click Templates to open a window that allows the import of a transaction from a list of existing templates.
+Name Description Click Templates to open a window that allows the import of a transaction from a list of existing templates.
 After a template is selected, you can view the contents of the template, the folder location, and a short description of the template.
 Click Import to open a window that allows the import of a H248 message in plain text format.